daylen/converscope/README.md

 ### Preparing the data
 1. Facebook: Download your Facebook messages at https://www.facebook.com/dyi/.
 Select the JSON format and deselect everything except Messages.
 2. iMessage: (This step requires having a Mac) Your iMessage data is located in `~/Library/Messages/chat.db`.
 Copy that to the `./data/` folder.
 For optimal results, make sure "Messages in iCloud" is enabled so old messages from your iPhone sync over.
 You also need a CSV of your contacts.
 If you use the Contacts app, you can copy and paste your contacts into Numbers and save that as a CSV.
+3. Install dependencies: `pip3 install -r requirements.txt`
-3. Modify paths in `constants.py` and then run `python3 data_merge.py` to get a single `inbox.pb` file.
+4. Modify paths in `constants.py` and then run `python3 data_merge.py` to get a single `inbox.pb` file.
 Conversations are automatically merged between your Facebook and iMessage data.

 ### Running the server
 1. Configure your `STRIP_PII` preference in `constants.py`